Best electric SUVs 2025 – the top 10, plus the ones to avoid

 "I reckon you'll be surprised by the crispness of the GV60's handling; it certainly leans less through corners than rivals from Audi and Hyundai." – Steve Huntingford, Editor

-Read our Genesis GV60 review
+Read our in-depth Genesis GV60 review

 Our pick: 200kW Premium 66kWh 5dr Auto